Mindlytics/mlsdk-python/README.md

 * properties - (optional, dict) A dictionary of arbitrary properties you may want to associate with this conversation turn.
 * cost - (optional, None) Use this to track your conversational LLM costs.

 You can optionally track your own conversational LLM costs in Mindlytics.
-You can do this on a turn-by-turn basis using this method, or on a less grainular basis using the method described below.
+You can do this on a turn-by-turn basis using this method, or on a less granular basis using the method described below.
 You can specify costs in one of two ways; if your LLM is a popular, known LLM you may send your model's name and the prompt and completion token counts, and Mindlytics will use an online database to look up the per-token costs for this model and do the math.
-Or, you may pass in an actual cost as a float, if you know it or are using a less popular LLM.
+Or you may pass in an actual cost as a float, if you know it or are using a less popular LLM.
 The "cost" property can be one of:

 ```python
 class TokenBasedCost(BaseModel):